NiharikaKapoor/Code_Metrics/readme.md

   - Properly processes single-line (`//`) and multi-line (`/* ... */`) comments to avoid false positives in analysis.

 - **Time Complexity Estimation**:
-  - Integrates with the OpenAI API to estimate the time complexity of the provided code.
+  - Integrates with the Gemini API to estimate the time complexity of the provided code.

 ## Installation

 ### Prerequisites

 - **libcurl**: Ensure that `libcurl` is installed and configured correctly on your system.
-The library is required for HTTP requests to the OpenAI API.
+The library is required for HTTP requests to the Gemini API.

 ### Windows